Azure Data Studio Retired Feb 28, 2026

 Free Tier

-Feature comparison as of January 2026.
-Azure Data Studio retiring February 28, 2026.
+Feature comparison as of 2026.
+Azure Data Studio was retired on February 28, 2026.

 How to Migrate from Azure Data Studio